Ni-c0de-mus/MacarronesConTomatico/README.md

 there is a file that contains the EER diagram of the database [EER_Diagram.png](EER_Diagram.png)

+### Testing project ⚙

+This projects has some Django Apps, you must add to <strong>settings.py</strong> the following apps:
+- receta

 ## Expressions of gratitude 🎁

 - Tell others about this project 📢